mmdagent-ex/site-doc/content.en/docs/00_build.md

 ---
-title: Installation and Build
+title: Getting and Building
 slug: build
 ---

-# Installation and Build
+# Getting and Building

 MMDAgent-EX runs on Windows, macOS, and Linux.
-It also works on WSL2 under Windows.
+It also works on WSL2 on Windows.

-The following environments have been tested for build and execution:
+We have verified building and running on the following environments:

 - **Windows**: Windows 11 with Visual Studio 2022 (win32 / x64)
 - **macOS**: M2 MacBook Air / macOS Ventura / Sonoma / Sequoia, Intel Mac / macOS Sonoma